 However, having the best content that satisfies the user’s intent on your website is not only sufficient.
 You must also make sure that in the eyes of Google, your website is safe and simple to use on both mobile and desktop devices.

 Doing an SEO audit will help you locate any issues that might negatively impact your site’s overall performance.
 Some of the common issues an SEO audit detects are:

 Page Speed: Nobody wishes to click or visit a website that takes a long time to load.
-Do you know 40% of consumers will wait no more than three seconds before abandoning a website?
+Do you know that 40% of consumers will wait no more than three seconds before abandoning a website?
 The longer a website takes to load, the higher the bounce rate will be.

-You can check your page speed with SEO audit and know how well your pages are loading on desktop and mobile screens, along with suggestions to improve it.
+You can check your page speed with an SEO audit and know how well your pages are loading on desktop and mobile screens, along with suggestions to improve it.
 Your site might be loading slowly due to:

 - large images,

 SEO audit helps you understand all these issues and take necessary actions to fix them.